mk12/sicp/notes/text.md

 ## 2.2: Hierarchical Data and the Closure Property

 - Pairs form a primitive "glue" for compound data objects.
-- We can visualize cons pairs with _box-and-pointer_ notation.
-Each pair is a double box, and both sides have an arrow pointing to a primitive data object, or to another cons pair.
+- We can visualize pairs with _box-and-pointer_ notation.
+Each pair is a double box, and both sides have an arrow pointing to a primitive data object, or to another pair.
-- The _closure property_ of cons is the ability to make pairs whose elements are pairs.
+- The _closure property_ of `cons` is the ability to make pairs whose elements are pairs.
 This allows us to create hierarchal structures.
 - We have been using closure all along with combinations.
 Now, we are going to use closure for compound data.

 ### 2.2.1: Representing Sequences

 - One thing we can build with pairs is a _sequence_: an ordered collection of data objects.
 - This is a chain of pairs where each `car` points to a data value, and each `cdr` points to the next pair in the chain.
 The `cdr` of the final pair is a special value, `nil`.
-- This sequence of nested conses is called a _list_.
+- This sequence of nested pairs is called a _list_.
 We usually represent lists by placing each element one after the other and enclosing the whole thing in parentheses.
 - The procedure `car` gives us the first item; `cdr` gives us the sublist containing all items but the first; `cons` returns a list with an item added to the front.
 - The `nil` value can be thought of as an empty list.